inkstitch/inkstitch/collections/_docs/en/003-006-satin-column.md

 Force lock stitches   |☑ | Sew lock stitches after sewing this element, even if the distance to the next object is smaller than defined in the collapse length value value in the Ink/Stitch prefreneces.
 Trim After            |☑ | Trim the thread after sewing this object.
 Stop After            |☑ | Stop the machine after sewing this object.
 Before stopping it will jump to the stop position (frame out) if defined.
 Random percentage of satin width increase | | Lengthen stitch across rails at most this percent.
-Two values separated by a space may be used for an aysmmetric effect.
+Two values separated by a space may be used for an asymetric effect.
 Random percentage of satin width decrease | | Shorten stitch across rails at most this percent.
 Two values separated by a space may be used for an aysmmetric effect.
-Random zig-zag spacing percentage         | |Amount of random jitter added to stitch length.
-Random Jitter for split stitches          | | Randomizes split stitch length if random phase is enabled, stitch position if disabled.
+Random zig-zag spacing percentage         | |Amount of random jitter added to zigzag spacing Random Jitter for split stitches          | | Randomizes split stitch length if random phase is enabled, stitch position if disabled.
 Random Phase for split stitches           |☑ | Controls whether split stitches are centered or with a random phase (which may increase stitch count).
 Minimum length for random-phase split     |  | Defaults to maximum stitch length.
 Smaller values allow for a transition between single-stitch and split-stitch.